 Moss and Lost Men (Finding Direction Useing Moss)

 One way to tell direction is with moss.
-In the northern hemisphere, moss will grow primarily on the north side of trees, particularly poplar; it does this to avoid the sun which travels east to west.
+In the northern hemisphere, moss will grow primarily on the north side of trees, particularly poplar; it does this to avoid the sun, which travels east to west.
 Follow the moss, and you'll have an idea of the direction you need to go.

 If not moss, look for a pattern of dry bark of some sort.

-In my common operating province of Alberta, with cut blocks running usually north to south east to west and the above suggested tip, just try and get lost.
+In my common operating province of Alberta, with cut blocks running usually north to south and east to west and the above suggested tip, just try and get lost.
 I just wander and worry about getting out when the time requires it.